ramkrishan-sahu/GSPANN-interview-project/README.md

 Task: Predict the current compensation

-Here I have used two below two Algorithms:
+Here I have used below two Algorithms:
 * Linear Regression
 * Random Forest Regressor with Grid Search